Supply chain process: Where does your supply chain begin and end?

 If a company fails to focus fully on the consumer or end-user its ability to surviveis severely at risk.

-How to improve your supply chain
+How to improve your supply chain process

 The automotive industry is particularly good at this.
 Modern vehicles are made up of more than 30 000 component parts.
 Most leading vehicle manufacturers have a close grip on their Tier 2 suppliers: the parts suppliers for engines and equipment and computer software and hardware needed to make them run.